iAJTin/iExportEngine/README.md

 iTin Export Engine (ITEE) is a standalone engine for data export that allows developers use a modular system based in Managed Extensibility Framework (MEF).

-You export easily data from XML, DataSets, typed ArrayList, DataRow array inputs by native/custom writers to MSExcel, Comma-Separated Values (csv), Tab-Separated Values (txt), SQL Script (sql), XML Spreadsheet 2003 (xml), Portable Document Format (pdf), MS Excel (xlsx), MS Word (docx), using an XML configuration file.
+You can export easily data from XML, DataSets, typed ArrayList, DataRow array inputs by native/custom writers to MSExcel, Comma-Separated Values (csv), Tab-Separated Values (txt), SQL Script (sql), XML Spreadsheet 2003 (xml), Portable Document Format (pdf), MS Excel (xlsx), MS Word (docx), using an XML configuration file.